 - Our teachers are usually available for a quick chat on the playground after school.

-- We have recently introduced Marvellous Me.
+- We have introduced Marvellous Me.
 This is an app parents/carers can download on their phone.
 This keeps parents/carers up-to-date with their child's learning.

 - Every week we monitor attendance and punctuality.
 We send letters to update parents/carers on their child's attendance.